GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/07.661-670/07.The-Lord-Is-Our-Leader/docs.md

 ---
+title: |
-title: 667.
-The Lord Is Our Leader
+    667. The Lord Is Our Leader - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 667.
+The Lord Is Our Leader.
+Tho' faint, yet pursuing, we go on our way; The Lord is our Leader, His word is our stay; Tho' suff'ring and sorrow, and trial be near, The Lord is our Refuge, and whom can we fear?
+The Lord is our Refuge, and whom can we fear?
+    keywords:  |
-    keywords: Christ in Song, The Lord Is Our Leader, Tho&#039; faint, yet pursuing, we go on our way,
+        Christ in Song, adventhymnals, advent hymnals, The Lord Is Our Leader, Tho' faint, yet pursuing, we go on our way.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 667. THE LORD IS OUR LEADER
+####  Christ in Song,

 ```txt
 1.